-Traveling with your dog?
+Traveling with dogs can be a lot of fun - until you start stressing about what to pack for them.
 These are our essential items for canine adventure (and Oliver's too.)

 We all love vacation, and we love it even more when we get to bring our best doggy friends along.
 Travelling with your dog is great, but it does call for some extra planning.
+Dog travel supplies are just as important as human supplies, after all!
 While looking into pet friendly accommodation and transportation may be your top priority for arranging a trip with your canine companion, there are definitely some other factors to consider.
 So for the sake of making everything easier and for keeping your dog safe and happy, here are five items no traveler should leave home without - and our pampered pup, Oliver, wouldn't leave home without them either!

 Dogs need water as much as we do, and while your local dog park may have pet friendly drinking spots, that isn’t the case everywhere.
 Having a water bottle will keep both you and your dog happy and ready to explore.
 While a normal water bottle can work in pinch, there are specific bottles for dogs making it easier for them to drink, resulting in less wasted water.